Releases¶

 Ensure the

-branches are merged to themaster
+releaseandstablebranches are merged to themasterbranch. -

 Check the copyright dates, and update if needed.